 - Security Question and Answer

 Data that is not covered are items made publicly available by the government or data that is protected using encryption, is secured or modified to be unusable.
-(Interestingly, they don’t define “is secured”.)
+(Interestingly, they don't define "is secured.")

 In the event more than 500 instances of this data are breached, the organization is required to provide notice to the state within 30 days of identifying the breach.
-There are also many details about what information needs to be provided in that notice within the text of the new law.
+There are also many details about what information needs to be provided in that notice within the text of the law.
 One interesting thing that you can be required to provide is a copy of your policies in place regarding breaches.
-I don’t know if going with “We don’t have any” is going to be the right answer here.
-If you don’t have solid policies in place and ways to show you are performing them, this might be where you want to get started.
+I don't know if going with "We don't have any" is going to be the right answer here.
+If you don't have solid policies in place and ways to show you are performing them, this might be where you want to get started.